Stallings graphs for quasi-convex subgroups: Relatively quasi-convex subgroups in relatively hyperbolic groups

 Turning to the effective computability of $\ell$, we note that the proof of \cite[Lemma 8.2]{2009:HruskaWise} shows how to compute $\ell$ given a certain constant $\nu$ from \cite[Theorem 3.26]{2010:Hruska}.
 Then \cite[Theorem 3.26]{2006:Osin} shows that $\nu$ can be computed from the isoperimetric function of $\Cayley(G,A\cup B)$.
 And this function is computable by a result of Dahmani \cite[Thm 0.1]{2008:Dahmani}, under the hypothesis that we can solve the word problem in the peripheral subgroups. \eop

 We now derive decidability and computability results, analogous to Corollary~\ref{cor: good properties}.

 \begin{cor} Let $(G,\calP)$ be a relatively hyperbolic group such that $\calP$ consists of geodesically bi-automatic groups.
+There is a partial algorithm which, on input two tuples of reduced words generating subgroups $H$ and $K$ of $G$, respectively,

-Let $H$ and $K$ be relatively quasi-convex subgroups with peripherally finite index. \begin{itemize} \item[(1)] One can decide whether $H$ is elliptic, parabolic or hyperbolic.
+\begin{itemize} \item halts on a set of instances which includes the tuples such that $H$ and $K$ are relatively quasi-convex with peripherally finite index;